 Paraphrasing in IELTS Essays.

 One of the most important skills in IELTS writing task 2 is knowing how to paraphrase the question.
 Paraphrasing means to say something in your own words, the meaning stays the same but the words are different.

-In the introduction of your essay, the first thing you must do is paraphrase the topic question by either changing the structure of the sentence and formation of the words, or using synonyms (words with the same meaning) Remember that if you just copy the original question you will lose marks.
+In the introduction of your essay, the first thing you must do is paraphrase the topic question by changing the structure of the sentence, changing the formation of the words, or using synonyms (words with the same meaning).
+Remember that if you just copy the original question word for word you will lose marks.
 However you do not have to paraphrase every single word especially if there are no synonyms that accurately match.

-Remember to keep it simple, do not use overly complicated language or try to impress the examiner with very high level grammar.
+Keep it simple and concise, do not use overly complicated language or try to impress the examiner with very high-level grammar.
 Simple and concise is the key.

 Changing the structure and word formation

 Changing the form of the words is an important skill to practice by using: a verb, gerund, adjective, noun.
 Look at the examples below.

 1. People increasingly access the news online these days, rather than buying newspapers and magazines to find out what is going on in the world.